Please wait a moment. Or "Acquiring satellite signal".

 But the dish may be moved out of alignment.
 It could be caused by strong wind.
 Or even the settling of your home over time.
-Even three millimeters of movement can cause signal loss.
+Even three millimetres of movement can cause signal loss.

 Often, before you lose the signal entirely, youll notice the signal coming and going.
 This is a good indication that the dish has lost its alignment.